Indonesia: Explosion at church causes casualties | DW | 28.03.2021

 A suspected bomb blast has rocked a Catholic church in the Indonesian city of Makassar on Palm Sunday, injuring several people.

+A suspected suicide bomber blew themselves up outside a cathedral in Indonesia's South Sulawesi province on Sunday

-The explosion took place on Sunday morning at a Catholic church in the city of Makassar and caused casualties, police said.
+The explosion took place at the main Catholic church in the city of Makassar and caused casualties, police said.

 The congregation had been inside the church at the time of the explosion, South Sulawesi police spokesman E. Zulpan told Reuters.